A Public Policy and Leadership Learning Cohort

-The CARE (Child Care Advocates Ready to Emerge) Fellowship is an opportunity for early childhood and school-age care professionals, parents and interested community members to:
+The CARE (Child Care Advocates Ready to Emerge) Fellowship is an opportunity for participants to:

-- Take time each month to deeply explore public policy topics that impact child care and children in Minnesota
+- Take time each month to explore public policy topics that impact child care and children in Minnesota

 - Connect with other advocates from various sectors of the early childhood and school-age care fields